adevur/docker-easy-samba/docs/DOCUMENTATION.md

 - [`ConfigGen.js library`](https://github.com/adevur/docker-easy-samba/blob/master/docs/DOCUMENTATION.md#ConfigGenjs-library): it describes in detail how to use `ConfigGen.js` Javascript library, whose purpose is to generate `config.json` files.
 It is usually used in `config.gen.js` scripts.

+- [`EasySamba Remote API`](https://github.com/adevur/docker-easy-samba/blob/master/docs/DOCUMENTATION.md#easysamba-remote-api): it describes in detail how to enable `EasySamba Remote API` and how to use them to manage an `easy-samba` container from a remote client via network.

 - [`docker options`](https://github.com/adevur/docker-easy-samba/blob/master/docs/DOCUMENTATION.md#docker-options): it describes what parameters you can pass to `docker run`.

 - [`networking`](https://github.com/adevur/docker-easy-samba/blob/master/docs/DOCUMENTATION.md#networking): it describes how you can set up networking, in order to connect to `easy-samba`'s containers